 - investing in low-carbon and alternative fuels and technologies, including carbon capture and storage

-IPIECA's work on societal solutions including carbon capture and storage is discussed under A pathway to a low-emissions future.
+Ipieca's work on societal solutions including carbon capture and storage is discussed under Exploring low-emissions pathways.